KaylaStites/Portfolio/README.md

 # Data Scientist

 ### Overview
 I am an aspiring data scientist looking to utilize my new skills in an impactful way.
-I have experience with Python, R, SQL, Tableau, PostgreSQL, RStudio, and Jupyter Notebooks.
+I have experience with Python, R, SQL, and Tableau.

 ### Projects